When ADHD Keeps You Up:

 Yes!
 CBTi that has been translated and modified for ADHD brains is essential for effectiveness.
 Not just because the ADHD brain brings its own unique struggles to sleep but also because the treatment itself, when done in the standard way, isn’t always very ADHD-friendly (think homework without a plan, vague instructions, etc.).
 So making sure you find a CBTi therapist well-versed in working with ADHD brains is essential!

 Live in Pennsylvania and want to see if CBTi might be just the right thing for you?
-Check out the ADHD CBTi program at Rittenhouse Psychological Services
+Check out the ADHD CBTi program at The Center for ADHD.

 Light Therapy